Cathy347Le/made-from-scratch/notes.md

 #### SETUP

 - In frontend, install `npm i redux react-redux redux-thunk redux-devtools-extension`
-  - redux and react-redux go together
+  - Redux and react-redux go together
-  - thunk lets you make async requests in your actions
+  - Thunk lets you make async requests in your actions
-  - redux-dev-tools-extensions makes it easy to use the chrome redux dev tools
+  - Redux-dev-tools-extensions makes it easy to use the chrome redux dev tools
 - In frontend, setup scaffold for redux-store
+- Typical steps are:
+  - Constants (optional)
+  - Reducers - this is where your logic lives.
+Reducers take in an initial state and action
+  - Bring in reducers into store.js (if neccessary)
+  - Actions - describe your payload (aka data) here
+  - Bring in actions into the targeted component
+    - Dispatch your actions in useEffect
+  - In the component, useDispatch to dispatch your actions and test on Redux Dev Tools
+    - If Redux Dev Tools checks out, useSelector to select the piece of state and render on frontend

 #### FETCH ALL PRODUCTS

-- Replace current functions: fetch all products and fetch single product
+- Replace current functions for fetching all products
   - Create productReducers
   - Store action types in constants so you can keep track of all of them in a central place.
 This is optional.
-  - Setup redux to get all your products, productList - order is setup constants and reducers, bring reducers into store.js, then setup actions, add actions to the component and test on Redux dev tools using useDispatch.
-Once Redux dev tools checks out, useSelector to select that piece of state and display it on the frontend. - Fire the action using useDispatch and useSelector hooks in HomeContent (before hooks, it was more difficult) - useDispatch to call your actions - useSelector lets you select the part of the state - Dispatch listProducts and check for data in Redux dev tools (no frontend display yet) - useSelector to display your products on the front end. - Tutorial mentions throwing an error to check and see they correct action type show on redux dev tool
+  - Setup redux to get all your products, productList
+    - order is setup constants and reducers, bring reducers into store.js, then setup actions, add actions to the component and test on Redux dev tools using useDispatch.
+Once Redux dev tools checks out, use useSelector to select the piece of state you want and display it on the frontend.
+    - Fire the action using useDispatch and useSelector hooks in HomeContent (before hooks, it was more difficult). useDispatch to call your actions, listProducts. useSelector lets you select the part of the state to display you products on the front end.
+    - Udemy tutorial mentions throwing an error to check and see the correct action type shows on redux dev tool

 #### FETCH SINGLE PRODUCTS

 - Setup fetch single product using redux
-  - order is constants, reducers, bring in reducer into store.js, then actions, bring in actions into component, test redex dev tools, and finally render it on the frontend
+  - Order is constants, reducers, bring in reducer into store.js, then actions, bring in actions into component, test redex dev tools, and finally render it on the frontend

 #### ADD CART FUNCTIONALITY

+##### Update Product page frontend + AddToCart Functionality

-- In single product page, add form select above Add to Cart button if product is in stock
+- Add form select quanity above Add to Cart button if product is in stock
 - If count in stock is 5.
 Need to create an array of [0,1,2,3,4] so form select options can be 1,2,3,4,5.
 - Add functionality to AddToCart button, which will redirect to the Add page and pass in the product ID and quantity via the URL params.
 Click AddToCart button to double check the url.
 - Create Cart page.
 Route would make /id? optional
   - Add Cart constants, reducers, bring in reducers into store, check Redux Dev Tools for cart state
   - Add actions and use Local Storage.
 Update store.js to access the local storage
     - Need Axios because when we add an item to the cart, we need to make a request to /api/products/:id to get all the data related to that specific product
 - Bring actions into the Cart component and check on Redux Dev Tools
 - Bring in the state using useSelector and display on frontend
 - Add trash can button and checkout button - test by having onClick function set to console.log(msg)

-- ##### Add Remove Items From Cart Feature
+##### Add Remove Items From Cart Feature + Proceed to Checkout Functionality

 - Setup constants, reducers, store (no need), actions, component, Redex dev tools

 #### ADD MESSAGE COMPONENT